informalsystems/hermes/guide/src/documentation/commands/global.md

 ## Ordering of command-line options

-The global options must be specified right after the `hermes` command and _before_ any subcommand.
+The global options must be specified right after the `hermes` command and _before_ any sub-command.
-The non-global options have to be specified _after_ the subcommand.
+The non-global options have to be specified _after_ the sub-command.

 ```shell
 hermes <GLOBAL_OPTIONS> subcommand <OPTIONS>